Groestlcoin/zeus/README.md

 ## Donations

-If you'd like to help us with the cost of running Zeus project (iOS developer account, Google Play developer account, hosting) you can send a payment to
+If you'd like to help us with the cost of running Zeus GRS project (iOS developer account, Google Play developer account, hosting) you can send a payment to
 [3Lbz4vdt15Fsa4wVD3Yk8uGf6ugKKY4zSc](https://blockstream.info/address/3Lbz4vdt15Fsa4wVD3Yk8uGf6ugKKY4zSc).

 Thank you.